-The HCPC standards of proficiency for biomedical scientists are specific to the profession.
-It is important for training laboratories and candidates to recognise that the academic knowledge base is mainly provided by the IBMS-accredited degree programme (or non-accredited degree plus the identified supplementary education or "top-up" modules).
-The IBMS Registration Training Portfolio provides the framework for the continued education and laboratory-based training of candidates that allows them to demonstrate that they meet the HCPC standards of proficiency for biomedical scientists.
+Most of the academic knowledge base your candidate will need is provided by their IBMS-accredited degree programme (or non-accredited degree supplemented by top-up modules from an IBMS accredited BSc programme).
+The IBMS Registration Training Portfolio provides the framework for the continued education and laboratory-based training of candidates that allows them to demonstrate that all HCPC standards of proficiency for biomedical scientists have been met.
 The candidate can demonstrate the HCPC standards of proficiency by training either within a single pathology discipline, or in more than one discipline.

-The IBMS verifies competence to practise against the HCPC Standards of Proficiency once the Registration Training Portfolio has been completed by a process of independent assessment (the verification).
-Following successful verification and completion of their degree programme, the IBMS Certificate of Competence can be awarded to individuals who wish to apply to register as a biomedical scientist with the HCPC.
+The IBMS verifies competence to practise against the HCPC Standards of Proficiency once the portfolio has been completed by a process of independent assessment (the verification).
+Following successful verification, the IBMS Certificate of Competence can be awarded to individuals who wish to apply to register as a biomedical scientist with the HCPC.